ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;     If you misunderstand what data is, you may trust it too much, clean it incorrectly,

-&nbsp;     or draw conclusions that the data cannot support.
+&nbsp;     or draw conclusions that the data was never able to support.

 &nbsp;   </p>